 An important first step of the home buying process is determining how much you’re able to spend.
 This number may be based on many factors, but for most people the most important will be how much you can secure for a home loan.
 As you start investigating which lender is right for you, you’ll undoubtedly hear two similar-sounding phrases over and over: pre-qualified home loan and pre-approved home loan.

 So, what’s the difference between being pre-qualified for a home loan and pre-approved for a home loan?
 Let’s talk about how each can put you in a better position to make an offer on your dream home.

 What Does “Pre-Qualification” for a Home Loan Mean?

 Getting pre-qualified for a home loan is a fairly simple process.
 As the borrower, you will work with a mortgage lender, answering questions about your earnings, assets, liabilities, outstanding debts, and investments.

 The lender does not verify the information you provide.
 In fact, you can usually answer the questions over the phone or online.
 The lender will take the information you’ve provided and do some calculations.
 If you’re a good candidate for a loan, the lender will inform you how much you qualify for and invite you to apply.
 At this point, no promises or commitments have been made.
 Getting pre-qualified for a home loan is meant to give you a clear picture of how much you can afford so that you have a clear picture of your price range.

 Questions about your account or our services?
 Our Member Services team is standing by.

-Once you’ve been pre-approved for a mortgage loan, you’ll receive a pre-approval letter.
-This letter is often good for a certain period of time and will state how much you can borrow and the interest rate you can expect.
+If everything checks out, the lender will pre-approve you for a mortgage loan.
+You’ll receive a pre-approval letter, which is valid for a certain amount of time, and clearly states how much you’re approved to borrow and the interest rate you can expect.

 Serving Greater Vancouver WA